 The Department of Geography offers a wide array of remote sensing courses.
 The list below summarizes courses at the introductory and advanced levels.

-GEOG 5110 Environmental Analysis Through Remote Sensing High-resolution multispectral data, coupled with expanding computing power and increasingly sophisticated image processing software, provides a large set of quantitative, graphic and science visualization tools for solving science-based environmental problems using remote sensing data.
+GEOG 5110/6110 Environmental Analysis Through Remote Sensing High-resolution multispectral data, coupled with expanding computing power and increasingly sophisticated image processing software, provides a large set of quantitative, graphic and science visualization tools for solving science-based environmental problems using remote sensing data.
 The theory and application of image-processing techniques such as: data corrections, enhancements, transformations, and classification are aimed at specific environmental problems in the natural and human domains.
 Hands-on experience is gained through image processing laboratory techniques, field-based measurements and real-world science projects.
 GEOG 5110 is offered during spring semester.

 Graduate level sections of GEOG 5110, 5120, and 5130 are offered as GEOG 6110, 6120, and 6130.
 These graduate sections require additional coursework.
-The department also routinely offers several graduate seminars on remote sensing topics.